 The average cost to replace an AC compressor is $1,800, but parts and labor costs can be as high as $2,380.3

 The condenser, or outdoor unit, is designed to release heat.
 Unless it is protected, an exposed condenser unit can be damaged by debris.
 Electrical problems, refrigerant leaks, and various other problems can occur as well.
 There are many parts inside the condenser so diagnosing an issue can take some time.
 Fixing the unit can also take time depending on the location and scope of the problem.

-On average, you may spend up to $1,500 on this repair, but fixing a refrigerant line can cost as much as $2,000.
-If the evaporator coil, condenser coil, or compressor needs replacement, it will increase the cost significantly.
+On average, you may spend up to $1,500 on this repair, but fixing a refrigerant line can cost as much as $2,000.5 If the evaporator coil, condenser coil, or compressor need replacement, it will increase the cost significantly.

 NexGen provides high-quality HVAC and plumbing repair throughout Southern California by licensed professionals.
 We know such repairs come with unexpected high costs.
 Therefore, we aim to make service as affordable as possible; members of our X Protection Plan receive a discount on repairs and benefits such as annual tune-ups, a guaranteed service window, and an extended parts and labor warranty.
 To learn more or request service 24/7, call 833-729-9735.

 Whether it’s been 15 or 20 years since installing your air conditioner, the time may have come to replace it.
 That’s a pretty good length of time.
 Even well-maintained AC’s eventually reach the end of their life.
 At NexGen, we’ve provided air conditioning installation in countless homes and businesses.
 In this step-by-step guide, we’ll provide a look into our process that ensures your investment pays off.